albarkauss/Employee-List/README.md

 ## Description ✒️

-This is an application allows you to create and visualize employees.
+This is an application that allows you to create and visualize employees.
 The frontend is built using ReactJS, and the backend is built using ExpressJS.
 The data is stored into a MongoDB database.

 ### Frontend
 The frontend is built using ReactJS, which allows for a dynamic and responsive user interface.